blender/cycles/BUILDING.md

 ## Hydra Render Delegate for Houdini

 For use in Houdini, Cycles must be built using Houdini's USD libraries.
+Houdini version 19 or newer is required.

     cmake -B ./build -DHOUDINI_ROOT="<path to Houdini>"
     make